vitrag09/BasicStarPatterns/README.md

 *******     *******
 ********   ********
 ********* *********
-so each pattern code is avaible
+so each pattern's code is avaible